Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Step 4: Divide Wall Area by Roll Coverage

-Divide your total wall area by the coverage of one roll to find out how many rolls you need.
+Divide your total wall area by the coverage of one roll.
+That's your roll count — before rounding.

 Formula: